 Scholars can apply for a fellowship for the years 2016 to 2018, with a stay in Tübingen between 3-6 months.
 Fellows can take advantage of the many resources at the University of Tübingen.
 Notably, the university holds a large collection of cultural and biological remains in its museum, including more than 8,000 individuals represented in the human osteology collection and over 4,000 artifacts and records in the ethnography collection.

 Selection of fellows is based on merit of the proposal, in conjunction with demonstrated academic excellence corresponding to the career stage of the candidate.
 Proposals that bring a new perspective or skill set to the DFG Center will receive strong consideration.
-Likewise, preference will be given to proposal that align with the research conducted by the DFG Center members.
-For the year 2016, proposals that focus on American prehistory are particularly encouraged.
+Likewise, preference will be given to proposals that align with the research conducted by the DFG Center members.

-All fellows will be provided office space at the Institute of Archaeological Sciences, centrally located in Tübingen.
+Fellows will be provided office space at the Institute of Archaeological Sciences, centrally located in Tübingen.
 Offices are equipped with a desktop computer, university network access to scientific journals, and a telephone landline connection.
-Fellows can request access to other facilities and laboratories as necessary.
+Fellows will also have access to university facilities (e.g. libraries, cafeterias, etc.) and can request access to laboratories as necessary.
 The Institute of Archaeological Sciences hosts several state-of-the-art laboratories, including the Paleoanthropology High Resolution Computed Tomography Laboratory and an Imaging Laboratory equipped with modern workstations, a confocal microscope, desktop digitizers, and surface scanners.

 Upon notification of acceptance, prospective fellows will register with the University of Tübingen’s Welcome Center.
-The Welcome Center will provide English-language support in completing formalities associated with your stay, including visas and registration with the city of Tübingen.
-The Welcome Center can assist fellows with housing accomodations, including apartment options at the university’s Heuberger-Tor-Weg Residence for visiting scholars or rooms at the university’s Lessingweg Guest House.
+The Welcome Center provides German and English-language support in completing formalities associated with your stay, including visas and registration with the city of Tübingen.
+The Welcome Center can assist fellows with housing accommodations, including apartment options at the university’s Heuberger-Tor-Weg Residence for visiting scholars or rooms at the university’s Lessingweg Guest House.
 In addition, the Welcome Center can assist with logistical coordination associated with accompanying family members.
 The Welcome Center organizes English-language social activities throughout the year for visiting scholars and their families.